Time Tracking Software for Employees: What to Look For in 2026

 Realization rate: The percentage of tracked billable hours that are actually invoiced and collected.
 A gap between utilization and realization reveals where unbilled time is being written off and why.

-Time allocation pattern: How is time distributed across billable work, internal admin, business development, and non-productive activities?
+Time allocation pattern: How is time distributed across billable work, internal admin, business development, time tracker, and non-productive activities?
 Deloitte found 41% of time goes to non-productive activities use your data to identify and eliminate the worst offenders.

 Monthly Data Review: A Simple Framework